sujeetdpa/Resume-Portal-Application/README.md

 # Resume-Portal-Application
-A website where user can register and create their resume and get a public link of the resume which can be shared.
+A dynamic website where user can register and create their resume and get a public link of the resume which can be shared.

 # How to run the project
 1.Require Java 8 or above, MySQl Server installed.